Los Angeles Metro Rail: Hours of operation

 The Los Angeles Metro Rail system runs for about 19 hours each day between 5:00 am and 11:45 pm.
 Limited service on particular segments is provided after midnight and before 5:00 am.
-There is no rail service between 2:00 am and 3:30 am, except on special occasions such as New Year's Eve.
+There is no rail service available between 2:00 am and 3:30 am except on special occasions such as New Year's Eve.
 Before the COVID-19 pandemic in March 2020, service operated until approximately 2:00 am on Fridays and Saturdays.
 The Saturday service after midnight was ended during the pandemic to accommodate train cleaning during those hours.

 Service frequency was increased in December 2023 when pandemic conditions were ending.
 Trains operate more frequently during weekday peak hours and less at other times.
 During peak hours, the light rail A and E lines run every 8 minutes and the light rail C and K lines run every 10 minutes.
 The light rail lines operate on 10-minute headways during off-peak periods and weekends.
-The B and D rapid transit lines operate every 12 minutes throughout the day.
-During early morning and late night hours, train frequency on all Metro Rail lines is reduced to every 20 minutes.
+As of April 2026, service frequency was increased on the B and D rapid transit lines with 10-minute headways throughout the day.
+During early morning hours on weekends and late night hours every day, train frequency on all lines is reduced to every 20 minutes.

 Metro plans to increase train frequencies, proposing to further reduce headways on the B, C, D, and K lines in 2025.

 Fares and fare collection

 The standard Metro base fare applies for all trips.
 Fare collection is based on a partial proof-of-payment system.
 At least two fare machines are at each station.
 Fare inspectors, local police, and deputy sheriffs police the system and cite individuals without proof of payment.
 Passengers are required to purchase a TAP card to ride Metro Rail.
 Passengers using a TAP card can transfer between Metro routes for free within 2 hours from the first tap.

-Metro introduced daily and weekly fare caps in July 2023, replacing daily, weekly, and monthly passes.
+Metro introduced daily and weekly fare caps in July 2023, replacing upfront daily and weekly passes, while monthly passes were discontinued outright.
 With fare capping, the cost of each trip is credited towards the cost of a daily or weekly unlimited pass, automatically ensuring that all passengers pay the lowest fare possible.
 Due to this, passengers will never pay more than $5 (3 rides) in a day or $18 (11 rides) within seven days; rides are free once the cap is reached.
 Discounted or free fares are available for seniors, disabled individuals, Medicare recipients, low-income individuals, and students.

 The following table shows Metro fares, effective July 1, 2023 (in US dollars):